-I have two books on my shelf that I wrote.
+I have six books on my shelf that I wrote.
 I took the time to come up with the ideas, the characters, and the stories.
 I wrote them.
 I did other things as well, like formatted, and edited.
-Regardless, the books are my original creations.
+I made the covers.
+I even set up tons of Author social media sites for my readers to connect with me through.
+Those books that many people have read are my original creations.
 It seems like my work is belittled by the fact that I self-published.
 My books are available for sale, just like everyone else’s books are.

 I saw one person state that Indie Authors are polluting the pool.
 We’re just putting out dribble, and nonsense.
 We’re making it harder for real Authors to get their works out there.
 I have to question why is that a concern?
 If there is a sea of garbage surrounding your traditionally published work, wouldn’t your book rise above the rest?
 Your work should speak for itself.
 If your story is good, then people will read your book.
 If an Indie Author puts out a bad book, then they won’t get any sales.
-People will avoid them.
+People will avoid them and leave negative reviews.

-I picked self publishing because this is a passion of mine, but not my full time focus.
+I picked self publishing because this is a passion of mine, but I still work a day job.
 I’ve always wanted to be an Author.
 My dream was to write a book.
 I have a family though, and we have bills to pay.
-I have a day job.
 I’d love to let a traditional publisher do all of the leg work for me after I write a book.
-I’m unknown, and I’m not writing in the popular “churn ’em out fast” book genres that publishers like putting out.
+I’m unknown, and getting your books into the hands of readers isn’t as easy as you think it is.
 Granted I haven’t tried to contact a publisher, but I don’t have the time or budget to worry about it right now.
 I am so thankful and grateful that self publishing exists, because I would never have accomplished my dream without it.

 I feel like I’ve been waiting my whole life to write a book.
 I don’t want to wait 18 months per book to be published.
 I like that I can self publish at my own pace.
 Which is quicker than 18 months or so.

-There are pros and cons of getting traditionally published, or self publishing.
+There are pros and cons of being traditionally published, as well as self publishing.
 There could be a million points on each side of the argument.
 Some could say that someone who pays a vanity press to publish their book is more of an Author than an Indie Author.
-But the Author paying a vanity press is paying a publisher to put their name in their book, and giving that publisher the majority of the royalties.
+But the Author paying a vanity press is paying that press to put their name in their book, and that Author has to give that publisher the majority of the royalties.
 Is an Author who pays a vanity press to be published on the same level as an Author who is traditionally published?
 Is a self published Indie Author anywhere near the same level as those two?
 I guess it boils down to who you ask.
 Someone who is traditionally published probably looks down on the other two types of Authors.
 Vanity press Authors probably look down on Indie Authors.
-Indie Authors probably look down on doodlers?
+Indie Authors probably look down on… Doodlers?
 Or people who keep a diary?

 I don’t like the distinction.
 I like the fact that people are putting their original works out there, and readers have so much to select from now.
 It’s keeping the hobby of reading alive, and hopefully reading as a pastime is reaching a wider audience than ever before.
-Anyone who created a book, and it’s read by others?
+Anyone who created a book?
 You’re an Author.